 - Members of an Institution which is accorded the use of the Library by virtue of an agreement between the Institution and the University.

 - Other persons and organisations may be accorded certain Library facilities at the discretion of the Librarian.

 - No person may be admitted to membership of the Library until they have signed a declaration that they agree to abide by these Regulations.
 All members are required to inform the Librarian of their up-to date contact details including email and postal address both in semester and out of semester.
 The University Library will use these addresses for official communications and will not be held responsible for non-delivery where a change of address has not been notified.

 - All members of the Library will be issued with a membership card.
 The student card issued to a registered student of the University in attendance in any year incorporates a Library membership card.
 All other persons, including registered students not in attendance in any year, must apply for a membership card.
 Membership cards must be shown to Library staff on request.
 Failure to show membership cards to a member of Library staff, or lending a card to another person, may lead to readers being asked to withdraw from the Library for the day.
 Any repeat of such offence may be dealt with by recourse to the Regulations for Student Discipline.
 All suspensions will be reported to Supervisors or to Heads of Departments.
-The loss of a Library membership card must be reported to the Help & Reader Services staff in the Andersonian Library at the earliest opportunity.
-A charge will be made for replacement.
+The loss of a Library membership card must be reported to staff in the Andersonian Library at the earliest opportunity.
 Members of the Library are required to take responsibility for any unauthorised use of their cards.